Paul Stastny scores two goals as Jets silence Blues - NewsBreak

 Stastny earned his 500th career assist on that play.

-Tarasenko has five goals and five assists in his last seven games.
+Tarasenko has five goals and five assists in his past seven games.

 Stastny pushed the Jets lead to 3-1 with a sharp-angle goal from the left side 4:40 into the third period.

-But the Jets got that goal back 16 seconds later on the power play, with Ehlers sending a centering pass to Stastny for point-blank goal.
+The Jets got that goal back 16 seconds later on the power play, with Ehlers sending a centering pass to Stastny for a point-blank goal.

 Comments / 0

-Note: EditorsNote: adds to second graf; changes to “for a” in last graf